StoneCypher/node-validate-email-shootout/README.md

 I got tired of it.
 I'm making a proof of it.

 I'm going to release a better email validator soon.
-I'm not done yet, but my prerelease is already the 8th best I can find.
+I'm not done yet, but my prerelease is already spitting distance behind best I can find.
 (I'm coming for you, Steve.)